mfkimbell/data-streaming-kafka-flink-notes/README.md

 * Kafka is for accepting real-time data, and storing that data for a certain period time (sometimes indefinitely).

 * Kafka streams can send to other kafka streams.

+* Kafka is good because it decouples producers and consumers, so consumers can't get overwhelmed

 * kafka focuses on EVENTS rather than DATA.
 We used to focus on physical items and their state and store that in a database, it was a "request-response" model, where we would send https requests, and wait for responses before proceeding.
 Services were "monolithic" and tightly coupled.
 Kafka and event-driver architecture has a focus on asycrhonous communication.
 Things subscribe to topics and wait to do some computation, regardless of where it comes from.